 Researchers William Harris and his colleagues were careful to point out some of the factors that they were unable to control for in their prayer study:

 Another recent small-scale study involving the effects of intercessory prayer on 40 humans was conducted with Elisabeth Targ and several of her colleagues at San Francisco's California Pacific Medical Center, in conjunction with the Geraldine Brush Cancer Research Institute and UCSF.
 This randomized, double-blind study set out to determine the effects of distant healing on people suffering from advanced AIDS.
-With admirable attention to experimental detail, this study controlled for variation in severity and prognosis of different AIDS related ilnesses, utilizing the Boston Health Study (BHS) Opportunistic Disease Score to measure the degree of AIDS-defining and secondary AIDS-related diseases.
-The 40 experienced distant healing practioners in this study came from a wide variety of backgrounds and beliefs (including Christian, Jewish, Buddhist, Native American, and shamanic traditions as well as graduates of secular schools of bioenergetic and meditative healing).
+With admirable attention to experimental detail, this study controlled for variation in severity and prognosis of different AIDS related illnesses, utilizing the Boston Health Study (BHS) Opportunistic Disease Score to measure the degree of AIDS-defining and secondary AIDS-related diseases.
+The 40 experienced distant healing practitioners in this study came from a wide variety of backgrounds and beliefs (including Christian, Jewish, Buddhist, Native American, and shamanic traditions as well as graduates of secular schools of bioenergetic and meditative healing).
 The distant healers (DH) were required to have had a minimum of five years regular ongoing healing practice, previous healing experience at a distance with at least ten patients, and previous healing experience with AIDS.
 These healers had an average of 17 years of experience and had treated an average of 106 patients at a distance.
 The prayer treatments continued for six months, over which the DH group required significantly fewer outpatient doctor visits, fewer hospitalizations, fewer days of hospitalization, fewer new AIDS defining diseases, and a lower illness severity level as defined by the BHS scale.
-Similar prayer treatments are being administered for those receiving STD testing Los Angeles to New York, and all over the country, with similar results.

 Show Great Promise